Why the Gulf Coast Is Uniquely Vulnerable to Disasters

 Cindy Ermus: I looked at disasters and crises throughout graduate school.
 My manuscript looks at a plague in 1720 in southern France.
 And I edited a volume about disasters in the Gulf South.

-Madrigal: Do you see throughlines in this long history of disaster management from back then to now?
+Madrigal: Do you see through-lines in this long history of disaster management from back then to now?

 Ermus: There are certainly a lot of parallels in disaster management, the ways that societies and governments come together or don’t come together to manage a crisis or prevent a crisis before it happens.
 I argue that prior to the 18th century, disaster management was more local.
-It depended more on the responses and reactions of municipal authorities rather than a capital of an emerging nation state.
+It depended more on the responses and reactions of municipal authorities rather than a capital of an emerging nation-state.
 And what we see emerging then is the centralization of disaster management.
-It’s coming out of these capitals, or to use the U.S. term, federal bodies, like FEMA or international ones like the U.N.
+It’s coming out of these capitals, or to use the U.S. term, federal bodies, like FEMA or international ones like the UN.

 Madrigal: Thinking about the Cajun Navy or the people organizing themselves on Twitter, do you think we’re seeing a move away from that central government control?